Q: Is a recording of the meeting available?

 A: Marist does contribute some code to the project, mainly support for IBM DB/2 and WebSphere products.
 Stanford does significant work on Tests & Quizzes and supports others in the community who want to make contributions to that module.
 University of Deleware notes that there are other ways to contribute as well, by participating in the Teaching & Learning group and helping write use cases and requirements.

 Q: According to the licensing arrangements, are changes introduced to Sakai by a commercial firm REQUIRED to be released back to the Sakai community, as is the case with the GPL?

-A: No. This allows Sakai Commercial Affliliates to provide value-added options for their customized distributions of Sakai; and, though they are not required, experience has shown they do typically contribute back useful modifications and bug-fixes to the community in a timely fashion.
+Sakai's Apache-style license does not have this requirement.
+This allows Sakai Commercial Affiliates to provide value-added options for their customized distributions of Sakai; and, though they are not required, experience has shown they do typically contribute back useful modifications and bug-fixes to the community in a timely fashion.

-Q: I did a quick search of Sakai Teaching and Learning Group on Google and couldn't find any informaiton Do you have a web site?
+Q: I did a quick search of Sakai Teaching and Learning Group on Google and couldn't find any information Do you have a web site?

 A: The Teaching and Learning Group has a space on the Sakai wiki.

 Q: When will 3.0 be ready for pilot?
 We are wanting a system by fall 2010 but want to start piloting this fall.

 A: If you are looking for a full featured LMS for Fall (northern hemisphere) 2010, Sakai 2.7 will be the best candidate.
 It will contain some of the features of Sakai 3 and will therefore make an excellent transition point to Sakai 3.

 There is information about Sakai 3 on the Sakai Project website and wiki.
 Preview versions of 3 will likely become available for piloting starting later this year, however, they will initially only provide partial functionality.
 You should consider how you might balance your need for functionality, aversion to risk, and gaining experience early to determine when it would be best for you to begin exploring Sakai 3.